Before the Program Starts

 You should now see a Browse button.

-Install the Claude Code MCP Plugin
+Install the Terminal Plugin

 Open Your First Terminal Panel